Categories

 Video: 4K 60p, 10-bit internal

-Cons: Still no IBIS, £200 premium over original
+Cons: still no IBIS, £200 more than the original

 3. Canon EOS R50 — Best for Colour Science